 To operate your entertainment system, you must first supply power to the unit(s).
 Make sure the battery switch is on.
-If your boat is equipped with a Power Distribution Panel, the switches for the entertainment system components must be turned to ON before operation.
 For additional operating information, refer to the operator's manual for your stereo and accessories supplied to you in your owner's packet.
 For a list of what is standard, or is available for your entertainment system, refer to Standard and Optional Equipment in this section.